robertkarlsson/flatlanders-angular2/README.md

 ## Upcoming Changes

-Review of the code to match the Codeschool project as much as possible HTML setup not identical
+Last check to match the code-style from Codeschool.
-Names on variables not identical
+Add the comments from Codeschool (right now messing up syntax highlighting in webstorm).

 ## Other